Jeshmex/CyberVikingClub/README.md

 # mern-user-skeleton
-This MERN stack implementation creates a small web application that lets users register, login, view a home page, and logout.
+This MERN stack implementation creates a web application that lets users be informed of the Salem Cyber Viking Club.

 Configuration
 -------------